aaarcher-usgs/fungicide_meta_analysis/DRUM material/README.txt

    B. data_analysis_bootstrap_rust.html

-        Code used to for meta-analysis, including raw differences for soybean rust severity, yield, 100-seed-weight, and ancillary diseases (Cercospora blight and target spot) and the standardized mean differences for these variables under differing moderator variables.
+        Code used to for meta-analysis of soybean rust severity.
+Specifically, calculating mean effect sizes using cluster-level bootstrapping.

    C. data_analysis_bootstrap_yield.html

+	Code used to for meta-analysis of yield.
+Specifically, calculating mean effect sizes using cluster-level bootstrapping.

    D. data_analysis_bootstrap_seedwt.html

+	Code used to for meta-analysis of 100-seed-weight.
+Specifically, calculating mean effect sizes using cluster-level bootstrapping.

    E. results_processing.html

+	Code that takes the results of the bootstrapped meta-analysis and prepares it for plotting.
+Also, displays data used in the manuscript results.

    F. results_plotting.html